ditiroletsoalo/Mean-Variance-Hedging-with-NN-using-VAR/README.md

-# 🧠 Neural Network-Based Hedging via Quadratic Error Minimization
+# 🧠 Mean Variance Hedging with Neural Network with Vecto-Autoregression models path as underlying generator

 ## 📘 Preface